Mahomes adds another Super Bowl comeback to his ledger - NewsBreak

 Mahomes adds another Super Bowl comeback to his ledger

-Big Super Bowl comebacks have gone from rarities to frequent occurrences — thanks in large part to Patrick Mahomes and Tom Brady .
+GLENDALE, Ariz.
+(AP) — Big Super Bowl comebacks have gone from rarities to frequent occurrences — thanks in large part to Patrick Mahomes and Tom Brady.

 The first championship for Mahomes also required a second-half rally when Kansas City turned a 10-point fourth-quarter deficit into a 31-20 victory over San Francisco in the 2019 season.